 Tai Hang Fire Dragon Heritage Centre

 Each year at the Mid-Autumn Festival, the residents of Tai Hang hold a mesmerising fire dragon dance to pray for blessings.
-This incredible spectacular is a three-night event that takes place from the eve of the Mid-Autumn Festival to the day after the festival.
+This incredible spectacle is a three-night event that takes place from the eve of the Mid-Autumn Festival to the day after the festival.
 The tradition dates back to the 19th century, and has become a popular festival with locals and visitors.
 Find out more about the tradition at the Tai Hang Fire Dragon Heritage Centre, where the fire dragon dance is projected using advanced visual technologies, and the cultural heritage and making of the fire dragon are exhibited in detail.
 The centre also houses a Hakka-themed restaurant and souvenir shop for the whole family to experience this unique culture of Hong Kong as they dine and shop.

 Tai Hang Fire Dragon Heritage Centre